 Upstairs, the church itself is quite small with a beautifully carved statue of a sleeping St Cecilia right in front of the altar.

-For more on Santa Cecilia in Trastevere Church see:
+Other resources for more on Santa Cecilia in Trastevere Church

 Tours in Rome: